dataplat/dbatools/README.md

 dbatools.io is awesome
 --------------
 I documented the module in its entirety pretty much, using markdown, at [dbatools.io](https://dbatools.io).
 Please go visit there, it's pretty.
-To skip right to the documentation, [visit the functions page](https://dbatools.io/functions/)
+To skip right to the documentation, [visit the functions page](https://dbatools.io/functions/) or you can start with the [getting started](https://dbatools.io/getting-started/) page.